Services

 Recording Work

-When a technician performs service, use the Record Work page:
+This is the big one.
+When a technician performs service, the Record Work page is where everything gets logged.

-- For each asset, enter the current hour reading (if tracked)
+- For each asset, enter the current hour reading (if the asset tracks hours)

-- Active assets appear in the main list
+- Ungrouped assets appear in their own section

 - Expand this section if you need to record work on inactive equipment